 4. Do not sign blank loan documents

-5. Find out the impact on your CCRIS standing or credit record
+5. Find out the impact on your CCRIS record or credit standing

-While it may be heart-breaking to reject a relative’s or friend’s request, it would be more agonizing to you if it impacts on your CCRIS standing.
+While it may be heart-breaking to reject a relative’s or friend’s request, it would be more agonizing to you if it impacts your credit record like CCRIS and CTOS.
 Keep in mind that the granting of the loan is anchored on your signature.